CPS-353-Group-9/Group-Project/README.md

         frontend : All the code for the website's front-end interface (HTML, CSS, Javascript) will go here.

-        backend : All the code back-end interface (PHP) will go here.
+        backend : All the code for the website's back-end architecture (PHP) will go here.